Music at Barnard College

 REQUIREMENTS FOR THE MINOR IN MUSIC

-Barnard Catalog - Music Requirements
+Barnard Minor Music Requirements

 Barnard College's Introduction to Music is a general introduction to Western music, arranged chronologically, and assuming no prior training in music.